Buying guide

 This page is designed for buyers who want a practical starting point, not hype.
 The right choice depends on your workspace, budget, materials, support expectations, and how quickly you need repeatable output.

-| Option | Why it is on the list | Before you buy |
+| Option | Why it belongs under $500 | Tradeoff to check |

 |---|---|---|